zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 `haskellPackages.mkDerivation` is a wrapper around `stdenv.mkDerivation`
 which re-defines the default phases to be haskell aware and handles dependency specification, test suites, benchmarks etc. by compiling and invoking the package's `Setup.hs`.
+It does *not* use or invoke the `cabal-install` binary, but uses the underlying `Cabal` library instead.

 ### General arguments